+¶ 415.
+THE MODE AND PRACTICE OF BAPTISM.
+Holy Baptism may be performed by sprinkling, pouring, or immersion.
+The outward and visible sign of Holy Baptism is water.
+Candidates are baptized "in the name of the Father, and of the Son, and of the Holy Spirit" (Matthew 28:19).
+The inward and spiritual grace is death to sin and new birth to righteousness by faith through union with Christ in his death and resurrection.
 Holy Baptism is administered among a gathered congregation.
-Those present vow on behalf of Christ's Holy Church to receive the baptized into the Church universal, to grow together in grace, and to remember the profession made and benefits received in Holy Baptism.
+Those present vow on behalf of Christ's holy church to receive the baptized into the Church universal, to grow together in grace, and to remember the profession made and benefits received in Holy Baptism.
 Candidates for Holy Baptism, and those presenting candidates unable to answer for themselves, shall be instructed in the Christian faith and the meaning of Holy Baptism.

-Holy Baptism, as initiation into Christ's Holy Church, occurs once in a person's life.
+Holy Baptism, as initiation into Christ's holy church, occurs once in a person's life.
 Holy Communion serves as the regular and continual affirmation of baptismal vows within the church.
 Through a service of baptismal remembrance and reaffirmation of baptismal vows people can renew the covenant declared at baptism.

-¶ 316.
+¶ 416.
 BAPTISMAL VOWS.
 In faithfulness with early Christian practice as well as the Wesleyan tradition, those wishing to receive the Sacrament of Holy Baptism within the Global Methodist Church shall first be asked the following questions: